 Employee burnout has been on the rise since the pandemic, particularly among remote workers.
 Survey data from Indeed found that two-thirds of workers believe burnout has worsened lately.
 Work-from-home employees are 10% more likely to agree than those working in the office.

-A high volume of angry customer interactions leads agents to burn out at higher rates.
+Frequent angry customer interactions lead agents to burn out at higher rates.
 Contact center agents balance workplace metrics, call flows, and emotional wellness.
 Unfortunately, it’s not always so easy.

 Reasons for call center burnout

 Despite how common burnout is, it’s essential to understand why it happens.
 Microsoft reported on workplace trends, where Dr. Mary Donohue, a social scientist, concluded the following:

 |“The exhaustion we’re feeling can be blamed on the speed and urgency of virtual work.
 In-person conversations give our brains a chance to assess things like tone, social cues, and body language to make meaning.
 But technology can create digital static: ‘the gap between what you try to communicate online and what the person receiving the message understands.’ |

 And as that digital static increases, so does employee fatigue, anxiety, and burnout rates — while motivation and engagement decline.”

 – Dr. Mary Donohue, Founder of The Digital Wellness Center

 Looking at call center work, this “digital static” leads to higher rates of burnout in the profession.
 Contact center staff must be available for customers more than ever.
 A company’s contact center software adds to the stress by rotating between several tools and data sources.
 This inefficiency contributes to a poor work-life balance and high anxiety, overworking, and exhaustion.